America's atheist movement seems to be in full force in their efforts to remove all vestiges of Christianity from American life.

 After our nation's founding, there were several states that had their own official Christian denominations.
 The Bible was used as a primer for students to learn how to read in public schools across the nation.
 Presidents made references to God all of the time in speeches and proclamations.
 The entire purpose of our national holiday of Thanksgiving is to thank God for our nation's freedom and prosperity.
 One of the first churches in Washington, D.C. was held in the well of the House of Representatives, and it was attended by many government officials, including many of the drafters of the Constitution.

-Given that historical context, the idea that one phrase taken from one letter written by one of our nation's founders could be used to completely redefine one of our fundamental rights is absolutely ridiculous, yet that is where we stand today.
+historical context, the idea that one phrase taken from one letter written by one of our nation's founders could be used to completely redefine one of our fundamental rights is absolutely ridiculous, yet that is where we stand today.
 We have gone from a nation that treasured religious liberty and the positive effects that Judeo-Christian morality have on our society to a nation on the verge of allowing certain people to convert their personal hatred towards religion into national policy.